clearpix.gif (43 bytes)

 18.14 Any player that is playing under his initial salary (and is not under contract) will retain his initial salary through the end of the year (regardless of whether or not the player has been released to the free agent pool.)

 18.15 The salary and contract status for any player not occupying a spot on a team's 50-man roster at the end of each season will be reset.
-No player acquired through the January draft will have a prior contract or salary attached to him.
+No player acquired through the January auction or draft will have a prior contract or salary attached to him.

 18.16 Any player with an initial salary of more than $5 million must be signed to a minimum of a two-year contract at the end of the current season.
 (Note: these players are called "Type H" players.)
 Once a "Type H" player plays three years under the same contract (his options year, plus the first two years of his contract), he is no longer considered to be a "Type H" player.